 The first step towards maintaining a healthy gut is to avoid things that destroy gut flora and damage the intestinal barrier.
 But in our busy lives, that’s not always possible, especially when there is a case of chronic stress and infection.
-By removing toxins from our diet, maximizing the digestive capacity using enzymes and supplemental acid, managing stress, and eating gut-healthy food, we can help to restore our gut flora.
+By removing toxins from our diet, maximizing our digestive capacity using enzymes and supplemental acid, managing stress, and eating gut-healthy food, we can help restore our gut flora.

 There might be something wrong with your stomach, making you sick.
 You may not even realize you have a problem, but if you have health concerns of any kind, your gut could be the root cause.
 You may suffer from some digestive system disorders, such as irritable bowel syndrome, diarrhea, gas, heartburn, acid reflux, bloating, constipation, and other things.
 You are not alone in suffering from these conditions; more than 100 million people in America have some digestive tract issues.
 Lan 30 mg is the best-selling medication for stomach issues used by many people in America.
 Many gastric drugs and medicines are available on prescription and over the counter to restore gastrointestinal health.
 Clinic visits for intestinal disorders are among the most frequent trips.
 What can be worse is most of us don’t even realize that digestive system problems can affect the entire body, leading to allergies, autoimmune disease, acne, rashes, arthritis, autism, mood disorders, cancer, dementia, chronic fatigue, and more.

 Connecting the Dots: How Your Gut Affects Your Entire Body